The universal tropicalization and the Berkovich analytification: Introduction

 In \cite{GG1} we showed how one can tropicalize a closed subscheme of any integral $k$-scheme equipped with a model over $\Fun$.
 In this paper we show that one can obtain the Berkovich analytification not merely as a limit of tropicalizations, but as a tropicalization itself.

 \begin{thmA} Let $X$ be an integral scheme over a non-archimedean valued field $k$.
-The (set-theoretic) tropicalization of $X$ with respect to the universal embedding $X \hookrightarrow \widehat{X}$ is canonically identified with the underlying set of the Berkovich analytification $X^{\an}$.
+The set-theoretic tropicalization of $X$ with respect to the universal embedding $X \hookrightarrow \widehat{X}$ is canonically identified with the underlying set of the Berkovich analytification $X^{\an}$.
 Moreover, this identification becomes a homeomorphism when the tropicalization of $X$ is endowed with the ``strong Zariski topology'' in which the closed subsets are given by closed subschemes. \end{thmA}

 \begin{remark} It follows immediately from the universal property of the embedding $X\hookrightarrow \widehat{X}$, and functoriality of tropicalization, that the corresponding tropicalization is the limit of \emph{all} tropicalizations (not just those coming from embeddings in toric varieties).
-The fact that one often obtains the same limit when restricting to a class of embeddings in toric varieties \cite{Payne,Payne-inv2} is still non-trivial. \end{remark}
+The statement that one often obtains the same limit when restricting to a class of embeddings in toric varieties \cite{Payne,Payne-inv2} requires an additional argument. \end{remark}

 \begin{remark} Given a system of toric embeddings such that the corresponding limit of tropicalizations is the analytification (cf., \cite{Payne-inv2}), one can obtain the analytification as the tropicalization with respect to the (typically infinite) product of these toric embeddings.
 However, not all varieties can be embedded in a toric variety \cite{Toric-emb}, so for such varieties one must leave the realm of toric tropicalization and embrace more general $\Fun$-schemes in order to recover analytification as a tropicalization. \end{remark}